1coderookie/BSB-LPB-LAN_EN/docs/chap03.md

 ---

 #### 3.2.2.1 RVA and RVP Controllers
-Controllers of the type **RVA** seem to belong to the previous controller generation and, depending on the model, only offer a PPS or a PPS and a LPB connection (no BSB).
+Controllers of the type **RVA** seem to belong to the previous controller generation and, depending on the model, only offer a PPS (RVA53) or a PPS and a LPB connection (RVA63) but no BSB.
 As an (included) operating unit usually a variant of the so called "Eurocontrol" (Broetje) is installed.
-Operation via BSB-LAN is only possible to a much lesser extent than with the current controller generation RVS.

 <img src="https://raw.githubusercontent.com/1coderookie/BSB-LPB-LAN_EN/master/docs/pics/RVA53_back.jpg">